ivan-hc/Arch-Deployer/README.md

 Perform the same commands periodically to get the latest versio of this script.

 ### 3. ARCH USER REPOSITORY (AUR)
-A third-party script is also available from AUR, using our favorite AUR helper, ie
+Using our favorite AUR helper, ie

          paru -S arch-deployer-git